iph0/Redis-ClusterRider/README.md

 # SERVICE FUNCTIONS

-Service functions provided by AnyEvent::RipeRedis::Cluster can be imported.
+Service functions provided by l<Redis::ClusterRider> can be imported.

     use Redis::ClusterRider qw( crc16 hash_slot );